 The earlier agreement between Rhodes and Eisold, signed when Rhodes was with All Elite Wrestling, named the AEW logo as one example of wrestling indicia, but didn’t define other examples.

 The motion from WWE and Fanatics also argues that the companies didn’t know the Rhodes-Eisold settlement existed until shortly just before Eisold filed his lawsuit, and that they didn’t see the contract itself until it was included in the complaint.
-WWE and Fanatics contend that they can’t be held liable for causing Rhodes to breach the contract, as Eisold alleges when they didn’t have knowledge that the contract existed.
+WWE and Fanatics contend that they can’t be held liable for causing Rhodes to breach the contract, as Eisold alleges, because they didn’t have advanced knowledge that the contract existed.

 Eisold uses the American Nightmare name in merchandise and the American Nightmare band is still occasionally active.
 They toured as recently as last year.